sapegin/washingcode-book/manuscript/book.md

 - A team applies old “best practices” even if the initial problem, they were solving, is no longer relevant.
 - A developer applies a team “standard” even for a case that should be an exception, because the standard makes the code worse, not better.

-Code isn’t black and white: there are no things that are always bad (except global variables) or always good (except automation).
-We’re not working at an assembly line, and we’re supposed to understand why we write each line of code.
+Code isn’t black and white: nothing is always bad (except global variables) or always good (except automation).
+We’re not working at an assembly line, and we’re should understand why we write each line of code.

 ### Never write functions longer than…